 The earliest Native American artists painted with natural color pigments mixed with fat, usually buffalo or bear fat.
 These Native Artists then applied their paints to animal hides such as shirts, robes, leggings and teepees.
 Usually, the images they created held personal meaning to the artists or the artists' family.
 Some images commemorated great battles or successful hunts.
 Other paintings were used in ceremonies and made use of sacred images.

 The term ledger art comes from the accounting ledger books that were a source of paper for the tribes of the plains during the late 1800's.
 Most of these ledgers came from traders, government agents, missionaries, and military officers.
-The plains artist were also exposed to new tools such as ink fountain pens, crayons, and watercolor paints.
+The plains artists were also exposed to new tools such as ink fountain pens, crayons, and watercolor paints.
 Typically, male artist tended to create images of valor while women tended to create geometric patterns.

 Flat-Style Southern Plains Art

 Flat-Style Southern Plains Art is a style of painting that portrayed ceremonial and social scenes of Kiowa life and stories from the old oral traditions.
 The style is noted for its use of solid color fields, minimal backgrounds, a flat perspective, and emphasis on details of dance regalia.
-This style of painting was created, in part, by the Kiowa Six; Native American artist who had received formal artist training at the University of Oklahoma in the mid-1920's.
+This style of painting was created, in part, by the Kiowa Six; Native American artists who had received formal artist training at the University of Oklahoma in the mid-1920's.
 All six went on to enjoy international acclaim.

 Bobby Hill (White Buffalo)